 I know that when I first entered the Peloton world, I could have benefitted from a Peloton FAQ.
-With Peloton you need to get up to speed on lots of words, phrases and abbreviations, and fast.
+With Peloton you need to get up to speed on lots of words, phrases, lingo, acronyms, abbreviations, and more.

 I’ve had my Peloton since 2016.
 Therefore, now I understand what different Peloton words and phrases mean.

 However, I realize that if you’re new to the Peloton ecosystem, you might not have any idea what instructors are talking about during class.
 Or, maybe you met Peloton users in the wild.
 Then, that person asked what your leaderboard name was or what tags you follow.